Disney classic is delightful but sometimes scary.

-Parents need to know that, for most kids, the scariest part of this Disney classic will be the prince's fight with the dragon.
-He fights it with a sword and almost falls from a cliff.
-Other scary moments involve the witch Maleficent and her ogre-like goons.
-Maleficent kidnaps the prince, and the goons beat him up (mostly shown in shadow).
+Parents need to know that, for most kids, the scariest part of this Disney classic will be the prince's fight with the dragon; he fights with a sword and almost falls from a cliff.
+Other scary moments involve the witch Maleficent and her ogre-like goons; Maleficent kidnaps the prince, and the goons beat him up (mostly shown in shadow).
 She also shoots lightning bolts with her staff and at one point dissolves into a green mist.
 Maleficent sys "fools," "idiots," and "imbeciles" and makes a reference to "hell."
 There's one notable drinking scene where the two kings toast to their children's impending nuptials, and the attending minstrel sneaks enough wine to get drunk, falling down under the table and hiccuping.